Sea spider: Fossil record

 The fossil record of pycnogonids is scant, represented only by a handful of fossil sites with exceptional preservation (Lagerstätte).
 While most of them are discovered from Paleozoic era, unambiguous evidence of crown-group (Pantopoda) only restricted to Mesozoic era.

 The earliest fossils are Cambropycnogon discovered from the Cambrian 'Orsten' of Sweden (ca. 500 Ma).
 So far only its protonymphon larvae had been described, featuring some traits unknown from other pycnogonids such as paired anterior projections, gnathobasic larval limbs and annulated terminal appendages.
 Due to its distinct morphology, some studies have argued that this genus is not a pycnogonid at all.

 Ordovician pycnogonids are only known by Palaeomarachne (ca. 450 Ma), a genus found in William Lake Provincial Park, Manitoba and described in 2013.
 It only preserve possible moults of the fragmental body segments, with one showing an apparently segmented head region.
 However, just like Cambropycnogon, its pycnogonid affinity was questioned by some studies as well.

 The Silurian Coalbrookdale Formation of England (Haliestes, ca. 425 Ma) and the Devonian Hunsrück Slate of Germany (Flagellopantopus, Palaeopantopus, Palaeoisopus, Palaeothea and Pentapantopus, ca. 400 Ma) include unambigious fossil pycnogonids with exceptional preservation.
 The latter is by far the most diverse community of fossil pycnogonids in terms of both species number and morphology.
-Some of them are significant in that they possess something never seen in pantopods: annulated coxae, flatten swimming legs, segmented abdomen and elongated telson.
-These provide some clues on the evolution of sea spider bodyplan before the arose and diversification of Pantopoda.
+Some of them are significant in that they possess something never seen in pantopods: annulated coxae, flattened swimming legs, segmented abdomen and elongated telson.
+These provide some clues on the evolution of sea spider bodyplan before the arise and diversification of Pantopoda.

 Fossil of Mesozoic pycnogonids are even rare, and so far all of them are Jurassic pantopods.
 Historically there are two genus (Pentapalaeopycnon and Pycnogonites) from the Solnhofen Limestone (ca. 150 Ma) of Germany being described as such, which are in fact misidentified phyllosoma larvae of decapod crustaceans.
 The actual first report of Mesozoic pycnogonids was described by researchers from the University of Lyon in 2007, discovering 3 new genus (Palaeopycnogonides, Colossopantopodus and Palaeoendeis) from La Voulte-sur-Rhône of Jurassic La Voulte Lagerstätte (ca. 160 Ma), south-east France.
 The discovery fill in an enormous fossil gap in the record between Devonian and extant sea spiders.
 In 2019, a new species of Colossopantopodus and a specimen possibly belong to the extant genus Eurycyde were discovered from the aforementioned Solnhofen limestone.